VoroninEgor/hawtdawg-all-ears/FAQ.md

 We regret that we are currently unable to offer scented profiles to our customers.
 As soon as human technology catches up with dog noses, we will definitely add a smell function to the application.
-In the meantime, why don't you meet at the dog park to sniff your new friend?